learn-co-curriculum/dsc-pca-numpy-lab/README.md

 # Performing Principal Component Analysis (PCA) - Lab

 ## Introduction

-Now that you have a high level overview of PCA as well as some of the details of the algorithm itself, its time to practice implementing PCA on your own using the NumPy package.
+Now that you have a high-level overview of PCA, as well as some of the details of the algorithm itself, it's time to practice implementing PCA on your own using the NumPy package.

 ## Objectives